 Nasal vasculature is directly harmed when cocaine is insufflated through the nose.
 The vasoconstrictive effect is forceful on the delicate vessels and restricts the amount of blood and oxygen supply to the lining of the nose.
 Subsequently, the underlying structures become compromised.
 The most imminent sign of devitalization damage is of the septum, which results in a septal perforation.
 The symptoms range to a large degree.
 However, many do not recognize the damage cocaine is causing until the septum weakens to the point of obvious collapse of the nose.
 Also, continual insult to injury poses a high risk of infection that corrodes the septum.
 Clearly, when the central support is eliminated, the nose sinks in and forms what is called a “saddle nose.”
 Damage caused by continued use of cocaine can and will pervade to the sinuses, cartilages, and skin.

-The severity of damage caused by cocaine abuse will inform the course of surgical reconstructive treatment.
+The severity of damage caused by cocaine abuse will inform the course of surgical reconstructive nose treatment and should be done by an expert rhinoplasty surgeon, like Dr. Calvert.

 If intervention occurs at an early stage of damage, repair is likely to be successful with a single staged surgery.
 For example, this could present as a small septal perforation.
 However, in cases which the lining of the nose is friable, the septum is absent, the external skin and columella is necrotic, etc., reconstruction to restore restoring a fairly “normal” appearance and function is immensely more difficult.
 Particularly, a common problem is loss of the columella.
 This requires a forehead flap to recruit tissue with a healthy blood supply for replacement.
 Notably, if the floor of the nose does not provide a healthy bed for the forehead flap to latch to, a more complex grafting reconstruction is first required.
 A reconstruction as such would require multiple surgeries.